-2. Related work
+2. Related Work

-While there is a large volume of research on the over-segmentation and semantic segmentation of urban images (Cordts et al., 2016; Yang et al., 2018), we focus in this sole section on methods designed to process large-scale 3D data, i.e., point clouds and meshes of urban scenes.
-Methods specially designed for handling individual objects or small scenes (Nan et al., 2012; Hanocka et al., 2019; Gao et al., 2019; Selvaraju et al., 2021; Fu et al., 2021) usually do not scale to large-scale urban scenes and thus are not covered.
+While there is a large volume of research on the over-segmentation and semantic segmentation of urban images [30, 31], we focus in this sole section on methods designed to process large-scale 3D data, i.e., point clouds and meshes of urban scenes.
+Methods specially designed for handling individual objects or small scenes [32, 13, 14, 15, 16] usually do not scale to large-scale urban scenes and thus are not covered.